 When operating a Delaware LLC in Georgia, people generally register a company as a foreign entity in Georgia.
 This process is called Foreign Qualification, and it is the manner in which Georgia grants the Delaware LLC permission to operate in Georgia.

 This process is often completed before any business is transacted, any bank accounts are opened, or any office space is obtained.
 Without Foreign Qualification, your Delaware LLC may not be in compliance to operate in Georgia, and thus may be subject to penalties.

 Georgia, like most states, has an application process and a state fee; however, it does not require a Certificate of Good Standing.

 As a Delaware Registered Agent, we help people foreign qualify in their home states every day.
-Harvard Business Services, Inc. prepares the application, sends it to the managing member for signature and then files the signed application with the Georgia Secretary of State.
+We prepare the application, sends it to the managing member for signature and then files the signed application with the Georgia Secretary of State.
 The turnaround time is usually about 10 days.

 The document you receive in return from the state of Georgia is called a Certificate of Authority.

 The questions we will ask you in order to assist in registering your Delaware company in Georgia are: